mtimbs/blog-2024/src/content/blog/big-bets-or-little-things-well.md

 ---
-  title: "Product Focus: Big Bets or Small Things Well?"
+  title: "Product Focus: Do more or do better?"
-  description: "When building a product company is it better to take big bets and swing for the fences or focus on doing the little things well?"
+  description: "When building a product company is it better to keep building more features and broadening the product offering, or focus on doing fewer things but being the absolute best at those things."
   pubDate: "2025-05-29"
   status: "published"
 ---